Skip to main content

 Before you start

-• Dropdown (Single and Multi-select)
+• Dropdown

-How to Add Conditions
+How to add conditions

 Important: Values need to match the answer choice exactly as it appears in your trigger question.
 You can only enter one value per condition.

-Understanding Operators
+Operators

 Operators control how the condition checks the answer.

-For Dropdown and Radio questions:
+For dropdown and radio questions:

 • equal: shows the question when the answer matches exactly